TrebledJ/trebledj.github.io/content/posts/cybersec/attack-of-the-zip/2024-01-26-attack-of-the-zip.md

 #### DIY: Build your own Zip Symlink Payload!

+{% details "With Python", "open" %}
-Again, we can use Python to generate zip symlink payloads.
+Like before, we can use Python to generate zip symlink payloads.
 We'll need some extra massaging with `ZipInfo` though.

 ```python
 # evil-link-file.zip